-As of December 31, 2020, the Company had not commenced any operations.
-All activity for the period from September 29, 2020 (inception) through December 31, 2020 relates to the Company's formation and its initial public offering ("Initial Public Offering"), which is described below.
+As of June 30, 2021, the Company had not commenced any operations.
+All activity through June 30, 2021 relates to the Company's formation, its initial public offering ("Initial Public Offering"), which is described below and, subsequent to the Initial Public Offering, identifying a target company for a Business Combination.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.
+The Company generates non-operating income in the form of interest income from the investments held in the Trust Account.